mediaelement/mediaelement/README.md

 ## Guidelines for Contributors

 If you want to contribute to improve this package, please read [Guidelines](docs/guidelines.md).

-**NOTE**: If you would like to contribute with translations, make sure that you also check https://github.com/mediaelement/mediaelement-plugins, and perform the translations for the files suffixed as `-i18n`.

 <a id="sources"></a>
 ## Useful resources